Frederisk/Wikitext-VSCode-Extension/README.md

 - Now you can modify the website content by logging in directly in VSCode!
 Enter the settings page, search Wikitext and find the username and password items, and fill in them.
 Then press `F1` in the text editor, select `Write your page to the website`!

 - Obtain the Wikitext source code directly in VSCode according to the page name without opening the web page.
-Press F1 and select Read page to edit to use this function.
+Press `F1` and select `Read page to edit` to use this function.

+- Browse the page by entering the page name.
+Press `F1` then select `View the page`.

 ## Features